E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/ElVibRot_TD_MPI/readme.rst

 This module is intended to provide a parallel program for general wavepackage propagation.
 The general capability of the simulation could be up to tens of degrees of freedom.
-The propagation time could be up to hundreds of picosecond with general computation time, according to the selected propagation method.
+The propagation time could be up to hundreds of femtoseconds with general computation time, according to the selected propagation method.
 The code has been applied for the simulation of Pyrazine (:math:`C_4H_4N_2`), which is of 24 degrees of freedom.
 This module could be a practical tool for general quantum molecular simulation, supporting the further study of